weezymatt/weezymatt.github.io/_projects/2_ml-project.md

     </div>
 </div>

-As evidenced with the **AlwaysNonEntity** baseline, token-level accuracy has a modest 80% but is meaninguless for NEs.
+As evidenced with the **AlwaysNonEntity** baseline, token-level accuracy has a modest 80% but is meaningless for NEs.
 The improved baseline **SingleEntity** labels entities only if they appear in the training data and is the default baseline for our system to improve upon.

 Earlier I stated the CoNNL-2003 dataset is imbalanced.
 Largely the distribution of named entities is imbalanced where the majority class is outside (O).
 Therefore the micro-averaged F1 score will be used for evaluation because this doesn't prefer the majority class.
 However other evaluation methods may be appropriate depending on the domain, but are not considered to focus on the general design process for machine learning.